Unsupervised Continual Semantic Adaptation through Neural Rendering

 A key feature enabled by our method is the possibility of rendering both photorealistic color images and \pls from any arbitrary viewpoint inside a reconstructed scene.
 Crucially, this can include also \emph{novel} viewpoints not seen during deployment and training, which can then be used for adaptation, at the fixed storage cost given by the size of the NeRF model parameters.
 In the following, we present an experiment demonstrating this idea in the multi-step adaptation scenario.
 Using the notation introduced in the paper, in each step $i\in\{1,\dots,10\}$, the semantic segmentation network $f_{\theta_{i-1}}$ is adapted on scene $\mathcal{S}_i$, and for each previous scene $\mathcal{S}_j,\ 1\le j<i$ images and \pls rendered from viewpoints $\hat{\mathbf{P}}_j$ are inserted in a rendering buffer and mixed to the data from the current scene.
 However, unlike the experiments in the main paper, we do not enforce that for each scene $\mathcal{S}_j$ the viewpoints $\hat{\mathbf{P}}_j$ used for the rendering buffer coincide with those used in training $\mathbf{P}_j:=\{\boldsymbol{P}_j^k\}_{k\in\{1,\cdots,|\mathbf{I}_j|\}}$, but instead allow novel viewpoints to be used, that is, $|\hat{\mathbf{P}}_j\backslash(\hat{\mathbf{P}}_j\cap\mathbf{P}_j)|>0$.

 Specifically, in the presented experiment we apply simple average interpolation of the training poses, and for each viewpoint $\hat{\boldsymbol{P}}_j^k\in\hat{\mathbf{P}}_j$ we compute its rotation component through spherical linear interpolation~\cite{Shoemake1985Slerp} of the rotation components of $\boldsymbol{P}_j^k$ and $\boldsymbol{P}_j^{k+1}$, and its translation component as the average of the translation components of $\boldsymbol{P}_j^k$ and $\boldsymbol{P}_j^{k+1}$.
-The results of the experiment are shown in Tab.~\ref{tab:multi_step_ablation_novel_viewpoints}, which extends on Tab.~3 from the main paper.
-All the methods are run for $3$ times and mean and standard deviation across the runs are reported.
+An example visualization of the obtained poses can be found in Fig.~\ref{fig:interpolated_poses}.
+The results of the experiment are shown in Tab.~\ref{tab:multi_step_novel_viewpoints} in the main paper.

 As can be observed from the $\mathrm{Adapt}$ results, replaying from novel viewpoints achieves similar adaptation performance on the current scene as the other baselines of Ours, but with a slightly larger variance.